reactjs/react.dev/beta/src/pages/apis/suppresscontenteditablewarning.md

 <Intro>

-When an element with children is also marked as `contentEditable` a warning is generated.
+When an element with children is also marked as `contentEditable`, a warning is generated.
 You can suppress that warning by setting `suppressContentEditableWarning` attribute to `true`.

 </Intro>